YanLin-Quinne/YanLin-Quinne.github.io/_pages/resources.md

 ##  Inspirations

-People and words that remind me of why I pursue research:
+People and words that remind me why I pursue research:

 - *“God is a girl.”* — from Dr [Kefan Xue](https://kefanxue.com/).

-In her I have seen the strength of gentleness.
+In her I have witnessed the strength of gentleness.
+As a social science DPhil, she combines rigour, confidence, and elegance in ways that opened my eyes to a different world of scholarship.

 - *"As a woman in a very male-dominated subject, there is no question that challenges remain to achieve gender parity.
 But this is all the more reason why we women need to keep pursuing our passions in mathematics and nudging those scales towards balance."* - from Dr [Sarah Heaps](https://www.durham.ac.uk/staff/sarah-e-heaps/).

-I remain deeply grateful to her teaching at Durham, which first guided me into the foundations of Bayesian statistics.
+I remain deeply grateful for her teaching at Durham, which first introduced me to the foundations of Bayesian statistics.

-- I am also grateful to Pro [Camila Caiado](https://www.durham.ac.uk/staff/c-c-d-s-caiado/) and Dr [Yi Wang](https://wangy.org/), whose guidance and encouragement were invaluable when I was preparing my PhD applications.
+- I am also thankful to Pro [Camila Caiado](https://www.durham.ac.uk/staff/c-c-d-s-caiado/) and Dr [Yi Wang](https://wangy.org/), who supported me with thoughtful guidance at a time when I was uncertain about which PhD offer to pursue.